-Note The media must be inserted during the initial phases of the internal tests (whilst the screen is displaying either the logo or the diagnostic messages); otherwise the system may not detect the device.
+The media must be inserted during the initial phases of the internal tests (while the screen is displaying either the logo or the diagnostic messages); otherwise the system may not detect the device.

-- 4. Select all the options required for the language, time, date and keyboard system settings. - 5.
-Skip the media test. - 6.
-At the next screen, scroll down to the boot prompt and enter the following text.
+4. At the next screen, scroll down to the boot prompt and enter the following text.

-boot: linux driverload=igb
+linux driverload=igb